taniadaniela/rubber_dux/README.md

 # RubberDux
 rubber duck terminal app

-RubberDuX is an small debugging personal helper made with [Elixir.](https://github.com/elixir-lang/elixir) This project was conceived to improve skills with Elixir and learn something new.
+RubberDuX is a small debugging personal helper made with [Elixir.](https://github.com/elixir-lang/elixir) This project was conceived to improve skills with Elixir and learn something new.

 It can help you with some ideas or points to investigate when having code problems.